resolve109/study-aws-sa/aws-study-guide.md

   - Provides the least operational overhead compared to custom EC2 scripts, EMR clusters, or Lambda functions
   - Perfect for integrating legacy applications that can't be modified with modern analytics platforms
   - Particularly valuable when source data format can't be changed but must be analyzed with COTS applications
+- **CSV to Redshift ETL Processing**:
+  - For processing legacy application CSV data for use with COTS applications:
+    - Create AWS Glue ETL job running on a schedule
+    - Configure job to process CSV files and load data into Amazon Redshift
+  - Provides least operational overhead compared to custom EC2 scripts or EMR clusters
+  - Fully managed service eliminates need to provision and maintain infrastructure
+  - More efficient than custom Lambda functions for complex data transformations
+  - Perfect for making legacy data available to applications that require SQL-compatible formats

 ### Data Analytics Solutions
 - **Clickstream and Ad-hoc Analysis**: